About Ronald Rae

 For pleasure he walks, cycles, listens to world music, plays the piano and folk instruments.
 At present he is working on a series of large format books and Family Bibles.
 He regularly comments on the world situation in his thought-provoking Political Cartoons.
 See list on right margin under ART on the Home Page.

-One of his latest carvings of a Baby Elephant is in his yard behind Cramond Kirk.
+One of his most endearing works of a Baby Elephant is at present in his yard behind Cramond Kirk.
 To see four short videos of the creation of this work from the quarry to completion go to the right margin under LATEST NEWS ON VIDEO – Ronald Rae returns to carving granite Parts One, Two, Three and Ronald Rae completes his Baby Elephant – Part Four.

-At present Rae is carving another endangered species – a seven tonne Gorilla.
+Ronald Rae’s latest carving is another endangered species – a seven tonne Gorilla.